Heraldry Symbols & What They Mean

 A portcullis is a great, barred, iron gate with spikes on the bottom, suspended over the main gate of a castle to be dropped before enemies could invade the castle.

-It signifies an effective protection in emergency, as it was used to guard the entrance to the fortress and could be suddenly lowered against a surprise attack, when there was no time to raise the drawbridge or close the weighty doors.
+In heraldry, it signifies an effective protection in emergency, as it was used to guard the entrance to the fortress and could be suddenly lowered against a surprise attack, when there was no time to raise the drawbridge or close the weighty doors.

 Borne on a shield, a portcullis usually indicates that the bearer is a great defender in an emergency.
 In some cases it indicates that the original bearer operated the portcullis in a fort.
 It is the well-known badge of the Royal House of Tudor.
 It is drawn points down with chains attached to its upper corners, though the disposition of the chains is a matter left to the artist.